Azure/azure-sdk/docs/android/design.md

 }
 ```

-{% include requirement/MUST id="android-enums-no-future-growth" %} use [Android's TypeDef][TypeDef] notation instead of enum only if the values are known to not change like days of a week, months in a year etc.
+{% include requirement/MUST id="java-enums-no-future-growth" %} use an enum only if the enum values are known to not change like days of a week, months in a year etc.

 {% include requirement/MUST id="android-enums-future-growth" %} use `ExpandableStringEnum` provided by Azure Core for enumerations if the values are known to expand in future.